Divers Supply Logo

 Scuba Regulator

 The regulator is a vital link in the SCUBA life support system!
-A diver can only breath air at a pressure equal to ambient pressure, that is, the pressure which surrounds him.
+A diver can only breathe air at a pressure equal to ambient pressure, that is, the pressure which surrounds him.
 A diving regulator is used to release the compressed air in the tank to the diver at ambient pressure and at any depth.
-Most professionals recommend that you purchase the highest quality regulator that fits you budget.
-With that in mind, every regulator that we sell will perform effectively and you can depend on all of them within their design limitations.
+Most professionals recommend that you purchase the highest quality regulator that fits your budget.
+With that in mind, every regulator that we sell will perform effectively, and you can depend on all of them within their design limitations.

 SCUBA regulators are classified as demand regulators.
-Meaning each time you breath, you will receive air (on demand).
-Some regulators do this more efficiently that others, but all regulators will deliver air efficiently.
-It is highly recommended that you have your regulator, octopus, buoyancy compensator and tank inspected and serviced at least once a year by an authorized service center.
-Divers Supply’s award winning service center is the architect of the double check service system.
+Meaning each time you breathe, you will receive air (on demand).
+Some regulators do this more efficiently than others, but all regulators will deliver air efficiently.
+It is highly recommended that you have your regulator, octopus, buoyancy compensator, and tank inspected and serviced at least once a year by an authorized service center.
+Divers Supply’s award-winning service center is the architect of the double check service system.
 Meaning, your equipment is serviced by one technician and inspected by a second technician before it is released to the customer.
 Many manufacturers provide a lifetime warranty program on their regulators.
-This normally means they will provide most parts at no cost if you have your regulator serviced each year within 30 days of the purchased anniversary date.
+This normally means they will provide most parts at no cost if you have your regulator serviced each year within 30 days of the purchase anniversary date.

 Read our Scuba Regulator Buying Guide